Hugo Oliveira (footballer)

 Hugo da Silva Oliveira (born 10 February 2002) is a Portuguese footballer who plays as a full-back for Armenian Premier League club FC Ararat-Armenia.

 Football career

 He made his professional debut for Oliveirense on 22 January 2021 in the Liga Portugal 2.

+On 17 June 2025, Armenian Premier League club Ararat-Armenia announced the signing of Oliveira from Vizela.